Table of Contents

 Before you begin

-• Learn how to use the headset samples
+• Learn how to use headset samples

-• visionOS 2.0 or later
+• visionOS 2.0 or higher

-• Recommended Unity version 6000.0.23 or above (LTS version)
+• Recommended Unity version: LTS version 6000.0.23 or higher

-Request enterprise API license from Apple Inc.
+Apply for enterprise-level API license from Apple Inc.

 Important